 Fusion

-A true Unmatched item means no GL entry exists — Phase 2 cannot write back a match that doesn't exist.
+A true Unmatched item means no GL entry exists — Automation Gap cannot write back a match that doesn't exist.
 The GL entry must be created in Fusion first.
-Items that appear Unmatched due to reference format issues are caught by the Phase 2 engine before reaching this point — they reconcile as System Match.
+Items that appear Unmatched due to reference format issues are caught by the EI Engine before reaching this point — they reconcile as EI Engine-Reconciled.

 Human step required — GL entry must exist in Fusion first